Ravarentoren/open-driver-worktime-space/docs/ru/scope.md

 > ⚠ This file is auto-generated from docs/en/scope.md.
 > Do not edit manually.

-# Scope projektu ODWS
+# Project Scope

-Tento dokument vymezuje rozsah projektu
-Open Driver Worktime Space (ODWS).
+This document defines the scope of the Open Driver Worktime Space (ODWS) project.

-Cílem je jasně definovat, co projekt řeší, a stejně jasně, co řešit nebude.
+Its purpose is to clearly specify what the project addresses and, equally clearly, what it does not.

 ---

-## 1. Co projekt řeší
+## 1. What the Project Covers

-ODWS řeší výpočet a transparentní popis:

-- pracovní doby řidiče
-- časů započitatelných a nezapočitatelných do práce
-- základních návazných nároků vyplývajících z odpracované doby

-Projekt se soustředí na:
+ODWS addresses the computation and transparent description of:

+- driver working time
+- time included and excluded from work
+- basic work-related entitlements derived from performed work time

+The project focuses on:

-- **reálná provozní data**
+- **real operational data**
-- **deterministické výpočty**
+- **deterministic computation**
-- **offline-first použití**
+- **offline-first usage**
+- **auditable and reproducible results**

+The system output always consists of:
-- **auditovatelný a opakovatelný výsledek**
+- a computed result

-Výstupem systému je vždy:
-- výsledek výpočtu
-- vysvětlení, jak k němu systém dospěl
-- identifikace použitého výkladového modelu
+- an explanation of how the result was obtained
+- identification of the interpretative model used

 ---

-## 2. Co projekt záměrně neřeší
+## 2. What the Project Intentionally Does Not Cover

-ODWS záměrně:
+ODWS intentionally:

-- nenahrazuje právní poradenství
-- není autoritativním výkladem práva
-- nerozhoduje spory
-- nenese odpovědnost za konečné mzdové rozhodnutí
-- nenahrazuje účetní ani mzdový software

-Projekt:
-- **počítá**
+- does not replace legal advice
+- is not an authoritative interpretation of law
+- does not resolve disputes
+- does not assume responsibility for final wage decisions
+- does not replace accounting or payroll systems

+The project:
-- **nevynucuje rozhodnutí**
+- **computes**
+- **does not enforce decisions**

 ---

-## 3. První stabilní rozsah (Phase 1)
+## 3. First Stable Scope (Phase 1)

-První stabilní fáze projektu se omezuje na:

-- zpracování pracovního času řidiče
-- základní časové kategorie (práce, pohotovost, odpočinek)
-- lokální zpracování dat bez závislosti na cloudu
-- referenční výstupy ve strojově čitelném formátu

-V této fázi nejsou cílem:

-- plné mzdové výpočty
-- integrace do účetních systémů
-- komplexní legislativní pokrytí
-- automatizace státní komunikace
+The first stable phase of the project is limited to:

+- processing driver working time
+- basic time categories (work, availability, rest)
+- local data processing without cloud dependency
+- reference outputs in machine-readable formats

+This phase does NOT aim to provide:

+- full payroll calculations
+- accounting system integrations
+- comprehensive legislative coverage
+- automated communication with public authorities

 ---

-## 4. Zásada rozšiřování
+## 4. Extension Principles

-Rozšíření rozsahu projektu je možné pouze:
+The project scope may be extended only by:

-- explicitním rozhodnutím
+- explicit decision
-- s ohledem na zachování jednoduchosti
-- bez narušení deterministického jádra

-Každé rozšíření musí:
+- preservation of simplicity
+- without breaking core determinism

+Any extension MUST:
-- být oddělitelné
+- be separable
-- být volitelné
+- be optional
-- nesmí narušit existující výpočty
+- not disrupt existing computations